lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 # Abstract submission

-The deadline for abstract submission is...TODO We encourage you to submit new and exciting contributions to the Lherzolite meeting and we kindly ask you to disseminate this information among other colleagues potentially interested.
+The deadline for abstract submission is...TODO

 Download the templates with detailed information about the size and format in the links provided below.
 Then, submit your abstract to john.doe@email.com.
 When submitting your abstract, please forward also the form (one for abstract) where you will indicate the preferred topical session, the presentation modality (oral/poster/online) and other relevant information.